-Highlight the years 2010-2013 for this sample simulation and right click to select the Budget Calculator.
-The Budget Calculator can also be located on the tools ribbon next to the regular Calculator button as seen circled in red above.
-The Budget Calculator function now becomes an available tool.
+Highlight the years 2015-2018 for this sample simulation and right click to select the Budget Calculator.
+The Budget Calculator can also be located on the ribbon above the values next to the Calculator and Spreader buttons, as seen circled in red below.